jawad1989/Kubernetes101/README.md

     ## Persistent Volume Claim
      Presistent Volume Claim is the abstruction of the Persistent Volume.
 Persistent Volume is physical resources of inflastructure.
 Kubernetes want to hide the detail from developers.
 Using Persistent Volume Claim, you can hide the physical declaration defined by Persistent Volume or Storage Class.
 Pod can mount the Volume using Persistent Volume Claim object.

-# Building a Kubernetes Cluster with Kubeadm

-Install Docker on all three nodes.
-Install Kubeadm, Kubelet, and Kubectl on all three nodes.
-Bootstrap the cluster on the Kube master node.
-Join the two Kube worker nodes to the cluster.
-Set up cluster networking with flannel.

 # Kubernetes Architecture